 - Glue the summer branch together; optionally, you can glue all the pieces onto a blue construction paper background:

 - Glue the beehive onto the branch (so the hive sits over top of the branch)

 - Glue the bumblebees around the beehive

 - Refer to the image at the top of this instruction page if you get stuck.

 - Note: The children might not assemble the project exactly the way I envisioned it.
 That's ok!!
-Let them put the pieces together in whatever way
+Let them put the pieces together in whatever way inspires them.

 - Optional: If using a blue background, you can decorate further with cotton ball clouds and a few more hand drawn bumblebees.